AndreKoscianski/Code_snippets/Simulation/README.md

 **CVector2.hpp** : 2d vectors - only the basics.
 Example, CVector2 v1 = (v2 * (v3 * 3.0)) + v4 ;

-**CBall.hpp** : in truth this is a circle; has velocity, detects collision, computes time to collide (with another ball or a line).
+**CBall.hpp** : a moveable circle 'template'; has velocity, detects collision, computes time to collide (with another ball or a line).

 **WattsStrogatz.cpp** : creates a [Watts-Strogatz graph](https://en.wikipedia.org/wiki/Watts%E2%80%93Strogatz_model).
 Simple code, easy to adapt and re-use.